benlucchesi/grails-cookie-session/README.md

     <tr>
       <td>grails.plugin.cookiesession.sessiontimeout</td>
       <td>0</td>
       <td>The length of time a session can be inactive for expressed in seconds.
-A value of zero indicates that a session will be active for as long as the browser is open.</td>
+Zero indicates that a session will be active for as long as the browser is open.</td>
     </tr>
     <tr>
       <td>grails.plugin.cookiesession.cookiename</td>